open-sdr/openwifi-hw/README.md

         Sources --> Simulation Sources --> sim_1 --> dot11_tb
 * To run the simulation, click "Run Simulation" --> "Run Behavoiral Simulation" under the "SIMULATION" in the "PROJECT MANAGER" window.
 It will take quite long time for the 1st time run due to the sub-ip-core compiling.
 Fortunately the sub-ip-core compiling is a time consuming step that occurs only one time.
 * When the previous step is finished, you should see a simulation window displays many variable names and waveforms.
 Now click the small triangle, which points to the right and has "Run All (F3)" hints, on top to start the simulation.
-* Please check the ..._tb.v to see how do we use $fopen, $fscanf and $fwrite to read test vectors and save the variables we want to check later.
+* Please check the ..._tb.v to see how do we use $fopen, $fscanf and $fwrite to read test vectors and save the variables for checking later.
 Of course you can also check everything in the waveform window.
 * After you modify some design files, just click the small circle with arrow, which has "Relaunch Simulation" hints, on top to re-launch the simulation.
 * You can always drag the signals you need from the "SIMULATION" --> "Scope" window to the waveform window, and relaunch the simulation to check those signals' waveform.
 An example: